 It is basic awareness training and requires no prior subject knowledge or previous prior course certification.

-This online course explores the following sections:
+This Violence and Aggression training course comprises the following sections:

 - Early Warning Signs

 Who this Violence and Aggression at Work Course is for

 This managing violence and aggression training course is intended for anyone who is at risk of experiencing violence and aggression whilst carrying out their work duties.